-If a student is applying for assistance on his/her own, apart from the individual's parents, the housing agency must determine whether the student is subject to the eligibility restrictions contained in 24 CFR 5.612.
-If the student is subject to those restrictions, the AHA must ensure that: (1) the student is individually eligible for the program, (2) either the student is independent from the individual's parents or the student's parents are income eligible for the program, and (3) the "family" with which the student is applying is collectively eligible for the program.
+If a student is applying for assistance on the individual's own, apart from the individual's parents, the housing agency must determine whether the student is subject to the eligibility restrictions contained in 24 CFR 5.612.
+If the student is subject to those restrictions, the AHA must ensure that: (1) the student is individually eligible for the program, (2) either the student is independent from the individual's parent(s) or the student's parent(s) are income eligible for the program, and (3) the "family" with which the student is applying is collectively eligible for the program.

-For any student who is subject to the 5.612 restrictions, the AHA will:
+For any student who is subject to the 24 CFR 5.612 restrictions, the AHA will:

-- Follow its usual policies in determining whether the student individually and the student's "family" collectively are eligible for the program - Determine whether the student is independent from the individual's parents in accordance with the definition of independent student in this section - Follow the policies below, if applicable, in determining whether the student's parents are income eligible for the program the policies in Section 3-III.F, and the applicant family will have the right to request an informal review in accordance with the policies in Section 16-III.B.
+- Follow its usual policies in determining whether the student individually and the student's "family" collectively are eligible for the program - Determine whether the student is independent from the individual's parents in accordance with the definition of independent student in this section - Follow the policies below, if applicable, in determining whether the student's parents are income eligible for the program

-If the AHA determines that the student, the student's parents (if applicable), or the student's "family" is not eligible, the AHA will send a notice of denial in accordance with
+If the AHA determines that the student, the student's parents (if applicable), or the student's "family" is not eligible, the AHA will send a notice of denial in accordance with the policies in Section 3-III.F, and the applicant family will have the right to request an informal review in accordance with the policies in Section 16-III.B.